 was on another Brunswick raid on May 19th that T/Sgt Durward A. “Duke”

 Trivette, Crew 11’s radio operator, was wounded in action and required

 time in hospital to recover.

 The crew finished their combat tour at different times during June, July, and August 1944.
 At the end of July, Richard Nyman was sent to the 2nd Bombardment Division's Instructor School at North Pickenham (AAF 143).
 He returned to the 458th and was assigned to group HQ.
 He was promoted to Captain on October 30, 1944.
-At some point in late 1944 or early 1945, Nyman went on to fly P-51's in the 2nd Scouting Force.
+At some point in late 1944 or early 1945, Nyman went on to fly P-51's in the 2nd Scouting Force and the 355FG.
 T/Sgt Trivette flew additional missions after his release from the hospital, including the “Truckin’ missions” in September and completed his tour in November.

 S/Sgt Robert Corum, flight engineer, is believed to have completed his tour around the same time as the rest of the crew.
 His name does not appear in 458th records after April 1944 when he was awarded the Air Medal, but he is listed on both crew loading lists for the D-Day missions.

 |09-May-44||ST. TROND||38||15||41-28709||I||7V||15||LUCKY STRIKE|

 |30-May-44||ZWISCHENAHN A/F||51||21||41-28942||U||7V||3||HEAVENLY BODY|